Journaling for Healing

 Nothing has helped me know myself more intimately than journaling.
 It mirrors me back to myself.
 It helps me understand what I’m feeling, what I want, what I’m avoiding, and who I’m becoming.

 Journaling isn’t just writing.
-It’s coming home to yourself, one honest word at a time.
+It’s coming home to yourself, one word at a time.